cachix/devenv/docs/pre-commit-hooks.md

     # Set this to false to not pass the changed files
     # to the command (default: true):
     pass_filenames = false;

+    # The tool that is required in env
+    package = pkgs.cmake;
   };
 }
 ```